Surgery Opening Times

 Complaints must be submitted in writing to:

-The manager will make sure your concerns are dealt with promptly.
+The lead will make sure your concerns are dealt with promptly.
 It will be a great help if you are as specific as possible about your complaint.

 Our Commitment to You